ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Enabling inventory plugins
 --------------------------

-Most inventory plugins shipped with Ansible are enabled by default or can be used by via the ``auto`` plugin.
+Most inventory plugins shipped with Ansible are enabled by default or can be used by with the ``auto`` plugin.

 In some circumstances, for example, if the inventory plugin does not use a YAML configuration file, you may need to enable the specific plugin.
 You can do this by setting ``enable_plugins`` in your :ref:`ansible.cfg <ansible_configuration_settings>` file in the ``[inventory]`` section.
 Modifying this will override the default list of enabled plugins.
 Here is the default list of enabled plugins that ships with Ansible: